lRomul/ball-action-spotting/README.md

 It's impressive because one epoch is 6000 training and approximately 2600 validation examples, each of which is 15 frames in 1280x736 resolution.
 Also, using source videos without the preprocessing with extracting images allows using any video frame during training and saves disk space.

 I applied caching strategy to speed up inference time using the architecture structure.
 If you save the last visual features, it is enough to predict with the 2D encoder only one stack of frames when receiving a new one.
-The 2D encoder is the most expensive part of the model.
+The 2D encoder is the most time expensive part of the model.
 Predicting 3D features takes a short time.
 So this strategy dramatically boosts prediction speed several times.

 ### Progress